Journey to the Center of the Earth (2008 TV film): Plot

 Edward explains that Wakinta, who escaped with help from Jonathan, doubted Edward from the start and started a resistance to his rule.
 The arrival of Martha and the others has undercut Edward's power and now the resistance must be annihilated.
 Martha explains to Jonathon that Edward's arrogance and sense of entitlement is what attracted her to him in the first place.

 The villagers, realising Edward is a false god, leave the village, ignoring Edward's protestations.
 Edward says they must leave and that their raft has been destroyed so they must take an ancient passage the natives took to get down from the surface.
 Wakinta and some of the villagers chase after them.
 When they are nearly caught, Edward holds out a last stick of dynamite to ward them off.
 They reach the cave to the surface, and Edward lights the dynamite intending to seal the entrance so the villagers cannot follow them.
-When it fails to ignite, Edward leaves the cave and shoots the dynamite sealing the rest of the group in, and him outside.
-They find a swiftly flowing underground river and eventually are sucked along in the current, which eventually expels them into the lake on the surface, near where they originally found the entrance to the cave.
+When it fails to ignite, Edward leaves the cave and shoots the dynamite sealing the rest of the group in and him outside.
+They find a swiftly flowing underground river and eventually are sucked along in the current, which eventually expels them onto the lake on the surface, near where they originally found the entrance to the cave.

 On the surface they make a small memorial for Edward, who is presumed dead, and decide not to tell the secret of the world below, and to continue their adventures to the East Indies.
 Martha and Jonathan kiss.
 Abel then writes at the end of his journal that everything he has written and drawn about is only a figment of his imagination.